bitbat-io/Getting-started-to-blockchain/README.md

-# 1. Intoduction & Basic Prototype
+# 1. Intoduction and Basic Prototype

 Blockchain is the one of most revolutionary technology of 21st century, which is still maturing